 Adventure awaits with a two-hour Hippo and Crocodile Boat Cruise, which takes place along the estuary, in St Lucia.
 Hippos and crocs can be found around every turn and the cruise is a great way to get close to them, as well as to get to know the birds and wildlife that make the estuary their home.
 Be sure to bring your cameras along for this one.

 We’ll grab some lunch in town (own expense) and continue along the breathtakingly-beautiful and blue coastline, towards the Dolphin Coast.
-And to end off the day – a delicious dinner and a great night’s’ sleep in a comfy room, complete with an en suite bathroom.
+And to end off the day – a delicious and authentic dinner of Indian-style curry, delivered to you, and a great night’s sleep in a comfy room, complete with an en suite bathroom.
 (Breakfast & Dinner Included)

 Day 6: Dolphin Coast to Durban

 Our day begins with a wholesome breakfast and perhaps a swim in the ocean or a walk along the shore.
 We’ll then make our way past evergreen, open landscapes towards King Shaka International Airport.
 Lunch, which we’ll stop for at some point along the drive, will be for your own expense.
 We should arrive at the airport between 12:00 and 14:00.
 (Breakfast Included)

 If you’d like to extend your visit to South Africa and explore more of what this amazing country has to offer, why not ask one of our consultants about adding on a safari, like perhaps our Addo to Cape Safari?

 Prices valid from 1 Jan 2018 – 31 Dec 2018 only.

 - Professional drivers/guides (FGASA registered – Field Guides Association of Southern Africa)